This blog post has been updated on July 7, 2021.

 Data science combines several disciplines, including statistics, data analysis, machine learning, and computer science.
-This can be daunting if you’re new to data science, but keep in mind that different roles and companies will emphasize some skills over others, so you don’t have to be an expert at everything.
+It can be daunting if you’re new to the field, but keep in mind that different roles and companies will prefer some skills over others.
+This means that you don’t have to be an expert at everything.
 There are potential data science jobs for lots of different experience levels.

-Pro tip: “Data scientist” is often used as a blanket title to describe jobs that are drastically different!
+Pro tip: The term “Data Scientist” is often used as a blanket title to describe jobs that are drastically different!

 Reading Data Science Job Descriptions